 Liberty Preservation Act

-Grassroots movements everywhere should be commended for the surge toward liberty, as well large activist centers such as People Against the National Defense Authorization Act, the Tenth Amendment Center, and the People’s Blog For the Constitution.
+Grassroots movements everywhere should be commended, as well large activist centers such as People Against the National Defense Authorization Act, the Tenth Amendment Center, and the People’s Blog For the Constitution.
 Please lend your support by clicking the links above and donating if possible.
-Is your community or state taking action?
-Please use the model legislation linked to beneath the image above to help restore liberty to where you live.

-Read other articles and announcements from Activist Post Here
+Read other articles and announcements by Activist Post Here